awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug whereby data activity streaming could consume excessive CPU time\.

-1. Fixed a bug whereby parallel threads scanning a B\-tree index could hang following a disk read\.
+1. Fixed a bug whereby parallel threads scanning a B\-tree index might stop responding following a disk read\.

 1. Fixed a bug where use of the `not in` predicate against a common table expression \(CTE\) could return the following error: "ERROR: bad levelsup for CTE"\.

-1. Fixed a bug whereby the read node replay process could hang while applying a modification to a generalized search tree \(GiST\) index\.
+1. Fixed a bug whereby the read node replay process might stop responding while applying a modification to a generalized search tree \(GiST\) index\.

 1. Fixed a bug whereby visibility map pages could contain incorrect freeze bits following a failover to a read node\.